LeavaTail/debugfatfs/README.md

 Some users want to obtain these information to confirm filesystem status.
 In addition, Some developer want to create any FAT/exFAT filesystem image.

-dumpexfat can ontain these inforamtion.
+debugfatfs can ontain these inforamtion.

  * Main Boot Sector field
  * Cluster raw data